LizetPV/LizetPV/README.md

 ### Hi there 👋

 Hi, I'm Yesenia!
-I am a frontend developer y backend with a passion for creating attractive and functional user interfaces.
-I use languages like HTML, CSS, and JavaScript to bring designs to life and enhance the user experience.
-My main goal is to create websites that are intuitive and visually pleasing.
+I am a Full Stack Developer focused on backend and process automation.
+Skilled in Python, Django, SQL Server, and REST API development.
+Experience with Java 17, microservices, Swagger, JUnit5, and C4 architecture, as well as modernizing legacy systems and contributing to a corporate Data Warehouse design.

+🚀 Passionate about backend, APIs, and data architecture, with a proactive, self-taught, and results-driven mindset.
+Looking to contribute scalable solutions and grow within impactful tech teams.

 ![age](https://img.shields.io/badge/age-30-blue)
 ![focus](https://img.shields.io/badge/focus-FrontEnd-brightgreen)